WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 Even if you have lost your childhood soul, you will not be able to resist the beauty of this event.
 It’s just magic.

-Take the # 81 bus from Busan station, get off at Samgwangsa Ipgu, then walk about 10 minutes.
+Take the # 81 bus from Busan station, get off at Samgwangsa Ipgu, then walk for about 10 minutes.

-29. Museum Of Contemporary Art (MOCA Busan)
+29. Enjoy the Museum Of Contemporary Art (MOCA Busan)

 This museum, which is a link between Man and Nature, was created on Eulsukdo Island, a refuge for migratory birds.
 It is to the French botanist Patrick Blanc that we owe the “Vertical Garden” which adorns the facade of the building, inaugurated in June 2018.